2017- 2018 STRATEGIC PLAN

-- Provide resources for traditional and nontraditional risk managers to enhance their leadership role within their entities so that risk management is valued as a leadership function in the public sector.
+- Provide resources for risk managers to enhance their leadership role within their entities so that risk management is valued as a leadership function in the public sector.

 - Identify and cultivate relationships with stakeholders critical to the continued success of PRIMA.

 - Develop and implement an approach to engage and sustain stakeholders in PRIMA.